building-envelope-data/machine/README.md

       Note that to list block devices and whether and where they are mounted run `lsblk` and you could mount partitions temporarily by running `sudo mount /dev/sdx1 /app/data`.
-1. Change into the app directory by running `cd /app`.
-1. Clone the repository by running
-   `git clone git@github.com:ise621/machine.git`.
-1. Change into the clone by running `cd ./machine`.
-1. Prepare the machine environment by running `cp .env.sample .env` and adapt the `.env` file as needed for example inside `vi .env`.
 1. Fetch Transport Security Protocol (TLS) certificates from [Let's Encrypt](https://letsencrypt.org) used for HTTPS by running `./init-certbot.sh` (if you are unsure whether the script will work, set the